When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

 7. Make sure your order confirmation email is mobile-friendly

 60% of consumers check their emails on mobile devices, and they might have made the purchase online in the first place.
-Knowing this, it’s essential that your order confirmation email design is optimised for customers’ phones and email apps, and not just on desktops.
+Knowing this, it’s essential that your order confirmation email design is optimized for customers’ phones and email apps, and not just on desktops.

 There’s nothing worse than not being able to click a button, read text, or see an image because the email wasn’t set up for mobile.